luy21-thu/scarf-QTL/README.md

 This repository contains code for scarf-QTL, a statistical framework for genome-wide mapping of static and dynamic single-cell eQTLs.
 The method combines a functional mixed model with a retrospective association test to detect genetic effects that vary along pseudotime.

-The repository includes scripts for real-data analysis and simulation studies.
+The repository includes scripts for real-data analysis, simulation studies, and a lightweight toy example.
 Large raw data files and intermediate results are not included in this repository.

 ## Repository structure